-At the start of the process, the issuer (sometimes acting with the advice of a financial adviser) will appoint a syndicate of investment banks (usually including at least one of the domestic Irish investment banks, who will generally act as Irish sponsor or Euronext Growth Advisor) as global coordinators, bookrunners and/or underwriters.
+At the start of the process, the issuer (sometimes acting on the advice of a financial adviser) will appoint investment banks (generally including at least one of the domestic Irish investment banks who will act as Irish sponsor or ESM Adviser) as global coordinators, bookrunners and/or underwriters.
 Irish lawyers (and UK and US lawyers, if a dual listing or offering into the US is contemplated) will also be appointed together with reporting accountants, registrars and financial PR agents.
 The investment banks will also appoint their own set of lawyers.